|Nutrition Facts (per serving)|

 Citrus juices are the stars of the first Sangrita and this is one of the more traditional recipes.
 The orange and lime are offset with sweet grenadine and a little hot sauce or chile powder is thrown in for a spicy kick.

-- In a cocktail shaker, mix the other ingredients and shake well with ice.
+In a cocktail shaker, add the orange and lime juices, grenadine, and hot sauce, then shake well with ice.

-- To drink it, begin with the straight tequila and quickly chase that with the orange juice mix.
+To drink it, begin with the straight tequila and quickly chase that with the orange juice mix.
+Enjoy.

 The Tomato-Based Sangrita